jbyuki/instant.nvim/README.md

 * `:InstantOpenAll` : Open all files in buffers in the current directory.
 Useful to share the whole directory in session sharing.
 * `:InstantSaveAll` : Save all opened buffers automatically.
 This will also create missing subdirectories.

+### Tips and Tricks

+* If there is an issue, you can resync by stopping and reconnecting.
+* In session sharing, view all the available buffers with `:ls`.

 ### Help

 * If you encounter any problem, please don't hesitate to open an [Issue](https://github.com/jbyuki/instant.nvim/issues)